 If you want to get the full low-down on how GDPR will affect your online business and what you can do to help make your website more compliant, check out the video below by Chris Ducker.

-What is important for you to remember here is that using any of these plugins will NOT make your blog or website fully compliant with GDPR, but certainly help towards it.
+What is important for you to remember here is that using any of these plugins will NOT make your WordPress website or blog fully compliant with GDPR, but certainly help towards it.

 Let’s take a look.